 For the second consecutive year, the 15,000€ “Yannis Behrakis” International Photojournalism Award will be awarded to a full-length photojournalism or documentary work.
 The winning project will be presented at next year’s APW festival with an individual exhibition of the photographer.
 A new selection committee is appointed every year, under the permanent chairmanship of Elisavet Saridou Behrakis.
 For 2020, the members of the committee are Alice Gabriner, Enric Marti and Ahmad Masood Interested parties are requested to submit a portfolio of twenty four (24) photographs, along with an explanatory text and a brief resume.

-The winner of the 2020 “Yannis Behrakis” Award will be announced by Elizabeth Saridou Behrakis and Dar Yasin, winner of the 2019 Award, at the closing event of APW 2020 on May 31st, at the Stavros Niarchos Foundation Cultural Center (SNFCC).
+The winner of the 2020 “Yannis Behrakis” Award will be announced by Elizabeth Saridou Behrakis and Dar Yasin, winner of the 2019 Award, at at a specially planned event 2020 on September 26th, at the Stavros Niarchos Foundation Cultural Center (SNFCC).

 Participation in the “Yannis Behrakis” Award contest is free.